apple-juju/ADA_Chilling_Effects/index.md

 Furthermore, we can compare our trend to that of the most popular Wikipedia articles of 2015, 2016 and 2017 (the years studied for the GDPR-related articles)

 <img src="\images\privacy_control_2.png">

+## Conclusion

+Our work only shows that the number of pageviews for our set of privacy-related articles did only follow the general trend on Wikipedia.
+As such, we conclude that there is little to no correlation between the adoption of GDPR and the number of pageviews on privacy-related articles.

+To explain this, we can make the following conjectures:
+- GDPR adoption received too little publicity to meaningfully change the number of pageviews - this could be verified by looking at Google Trends for GDPR-related keywords, or Google News articles featuring the keyword `GDPR`.
+- People do not use Wikipedia to gain knowledge on how to protect their privacy online but prefer other websites - this could be verified by looking at Google Trends for privacy-related keywords.
+- GDPR adoption did not affect the propensity of users to want to protect their online privacy - if our previous conjecture is proven wrong, it means that this one is most probably true.
+This could be validated by behavioural studies.

+Also, our study has several structural weaknesses:
+- It lacks datapoints before the Interruption to be balanced on both sides; this is due to Wikipedia pageviews measurment changing in mid-2015
+- It is unclear whether the adoption of a regulation can be considered like an Interruption, since lawmaking is a process usually taking time

+In conclusion, even if our study does only prove the absence of correlation between the number of pageviews on privacy-related articles and the adoption of GDPR, it represents a basis on which studies could be constructed in order to assert the effectiveness of regulation on population awareness of privacy concerns.